ibm-cloud-docs/codeengine/getting-started.md

 3. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to deploy an app.
 4. Select **Application**.
 5. Enter a name for the application, for example, `myapp`.
 Use a name for your application that is unique within the project.
-6. Select to run a **Container image** and specify `icr.io/codeengine/helloworld` for the image reference.
+6. Select to **Use an existing container image** and specify `icr.io/codeengine/helloworld` for the image reference.
 For this example, you do not need to modify the default values.
 For more information about the code that is used for this example, see [`helloworld`](https://github.com/IBM/CodeEngine/tree/main/helloworld){: external}.
 7. Click **Create**.
 8. After the application status changes to **Ready**, you can test the application.
 Click **Test application** and then click **Send request** in the Test application pane.
 To open the application in a web page, click **Application URL**.